 Want to Get Involved?

-Ball person tryouts will be held in late July for anyone interested in being on the courts to see tennis up-close and personal.
+Ball person tryouts are held in early August for anyone interested in being on the courts to see tennis up-close and personal (8/4/17 this year).
 Be sure to fill out an online ball person application prior to showing up to Wake Forest University Indoor Tennis Center if you wish to be considered.
 Applicants must be at least 12 years of age, know how to keep score and be able to attend training sessions.

 And there are many more opportunities to volunteer as well from ushers and tickets to transportation and guest services.
 You can learn more by visiting the Volunteer page on the Winston-Salem Open website.